The beginning of the 2025-2026 school year has come and with it there is one topic on everyone’s mind: the cellphone ban.

-This bill prohibits the use of any and all cellphones—as well as the use of any other electronic devices in schools.
-The bill also instates the ban as “bell-to-bell”, meaning no matter if it is lunch, advisory, study hall or even passing period, students are not allowed to use any electronics from the first bell of the day to the last.
+The bill prohibits the use of any and all electronic devices in schools.
+The bill defines this as “bell-to-bell”, meaning no matter if it is lunch, advisory, study hall or even passing period, students are not allowed to use any electronics from the first bell of the day to the last.

 Differing perspectives

-Many believe the rule is far too extreme and based more on control rather than logic and care.
+Many believe the rule is far too extreme and based more on control rather than logic.

 “I think that this ban is honestly unnecessary and is not giving kids a chance to learn self control and (not) preparing them for how the real world is,” said junior Chloe Ramsey.